Afnan-Elsebaiy/Demo.Project/README.md

 # Demo.Project
- the Demo Project repository!
+ The Demo Project repository!
 This project demonstrates a simple CRUD (Create, Read, Update, Delete) operation using ASP.NET Core 8.0.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your machine: